-To be eligible for the health and medical care expense deduction, the costs must qualify as health and medical care expenses.
-See Chapter 6 (6-II.D.) for the PHA's policy on what counts as a health and medical care expense.
+To be eligible for the health and medical care expense deduction, the costs must qualify as medical expenses.
+See Chapter 6 for the PHA's policy on what counts as a medical expense.

 Unreimbursed Expenses

 To be eligible for the health and medical care expense deduction, the costs must not be reimbursed by another source.